After my guest blog for the RSPB on curlews, I noticed very little engagement. Is it too complex?

 ‘I’m agitated if, due to tribal posturing over who can ‘own’ the bird’s recovery, any delay on urgent curlew action will let it slip below critical and disappear.’

-There have been some frank responses to my concerns, a tough issue that we seldom dig too far into.
+There have been some frank responses to my concern voiced above -:

 “I once put out informal feelers to a big wildlife charity and an big countryside group about a joint statement to government on natural connection.
 They both thought I was nuts, but actually I was naïve.
 Both have too many supporters who would rather resign than be associated with the other.
 So I ended up writing nothing.”

 “The tribal thing runs deep – I recall a policy director of a well-known country organisation saying that publishing a joint report with us caused more resignations than even a subscription rise”

 So we let farmland birds go to the wall partly because of partisan infighting?
 I was frowned upon for waving the joint RSPB/GWCT report in front of a Defra’s Sec of State at an APPG meeting but managed to get this reply later on the govt being better leaders on sharing research.
 It’s a tough issue we seldom dare dig too far into but…….come on, we can be braver to be less tribal to save more wildlife!